-Both of the process is used in textile supply chain.
-The very first process of this supply chain is spinning process.
-The yarns produced by spinning is used to produce fabric which is further used to make clothing.
-So, don’t get confuse with these two processes.
+Both of the processes are used in the textile supply chain.
+The very first process of this supply chain is the spinning process.
+The yarns produced by spinning are used to produce a fabric that is further used to make clothing.
+So, don’t get confused with these two processes.
 Find out more in the reply to this question What Are the Differences between Spinning and Weaving?

 Spinning is a process where fibers are bound by twisting together to impart strength or molten polymer is extruded by spinneret to provide yarns.

-Again we can produce synthetic filament yarns by dry spinning, wet spinning, and melt spinning process.
+Again we can produce synthetic filament yarns by dry spinning, wet spinning, and melt spinning processes.
 Gel spinning is a special process which is known as dry-jet-wet spinning.
 This technique is used to make very strong fibers with special characteristics.

 Acrylic, modacrylic, spandex, rayon or aramid etc filaments are produced by this oldest type of spinning, wet spinning technique.